Section 01

 The SBA Went Dark for 43 Days.
 Here's What the Recovery Looked Like.

-FY2025 closed hot — 814 approvals on the final day and 1,404 across the two-day Sep 29–30 sprint as lenders cleared end-of-fiscal-year pipelines.
+FY2025 closed hot, with 814 approvals on the final day and 1,404 across the two-day Sep 29–30 sprint as lenders cleared end-of-year pipelines.
 Then the agency went dark.
-From Oct 1 through Nov 12, 2025 — 43 consecutive calendar days — SBA approved zero 7(a) or 504 loans.
-No prior stretch in the 10-year public lending record comes close.
+From Oct 1 through Nov 12, 2025 — 43 consecutive calendar days — SBA approved zero 7(a) or 504 loans, a stretch with no comparable precedent in the public lending record.
 When operations resumed on Nov 13, the backlog released in a single session: 1,116 7(a) approvals versus an FY24 Thursday median of 279.
 The week of Nov 13–20 moved $1.84B in 7(a) volume, 1.98× the same week in FY24 ($927M).
+A year's worth of volume moved in a week.

 | Date | Approvals |